 National Endowment for the Humanities Workshops

-NEH Landmarks of American History and Culture Workshops for School Teachers
+Fort Ticonderoga does not currently have any NEH Landmarks of American History and Culture Workshops scheduled.

 Workshop highlights include:

-Participating teachers can opt to earn three graduate credits through the Castleton State College in Vermont.
+Participating teachers can opt to earn three graduate credits through the Castleton University in Vermont.

 Any views, findings, conclusions, or recommendations expressed in this website do not necessarily reflect those of the National Endowment for the Humanities.